S34m1n4t0r/health_sense/README.md

 ## License

-The Health Sense project is licensed under the [MIT License](LICENSE).
+The Health Sense project is licensed under the [GNU GENERAL PUBLIC LICENSE ](LICENSE).

 ## Contact